Raj Persaud: Media career

 Persaud regularly appeared on radio and TV programmes, as either interviewee or presenter and was resident psychiatrist on the daytime television programme This Morning.
 In addition to writing regularly for The Daily Telegraph and The Independent, Persaud also had columns in the Times Educational Supplement, Cosmopolitan and Canary Wharf City Life magazine.
 He is a former presenter of the BBC Radio 4 psychology and psychiatry programme All in the Mind.
 He was a presenter for Travels of the Mind for BBC World Service.
 He is the joint editor of the Royal College of Psychiatrists "discover psychiatry podcasts".

 Persaud has appeared on talk shows such as Richard and Judy and Good Morning with Anne and Nick, promoting psychiatric treatments for mental health issues.
 With the general practitioner Mark Porter, he co-presented the live medical talk and phone-in TV programme Doctor, Doctor on Channel Five.

 Persaud's media work has earned him a mixed reception.
 Francis Wheen, then a Guardian columnist, wrote that he is "paid a lot of money for stating the obvious".
-In contrast, the comedian, GP and columnist Phil Hammond applauded Persaud for his populist appeal, saying Persaud is a "good media communicator" for the psychiatric industry, albeit lacking the sophistication of the late Anthony Clare.
+In contrast, Phil Hammond, a GP and journalist, applauded Persaud for his populist appeal, saying Persaud is a "good media communicator" for the psychiatric industry, albeit lacking the sophistication of the late Anthony Clare.

 Persaud has worked in the NGO sector.
-He is a patron of OCD-UK, a British charity for people affected by Obsessive-Compulsive Disorder (OCD).
+He is a patron of OCD-UK, a British charity for people affected by obsessive–compulsive disorder (OCD).
 He also works with ActionAid and visited Bangladesh with the charity.